 Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan

 The Genghis Khan Statue Complex is outside Ulaanbaatar, Mongolia.
-This statue commemoration of the Mongolian leader, Genghis Khan, who ruled Mongolia in the early 1200s.
-Despite his challenging childhood, Genghis Khan rose to become one of the greatest and most powerful leaders of his time.
+This statue commemorates the Mongolian leader, Genghis Khan, who ruled Mongolia in the early 1200s.
+Despite his challenging childhood, Genghis Khan rose to become one of the greatest and most influential leaders of his time.
 Genghis Khan and his army conquered many parts of the world, including part of China, to the present-day Capsian Sea area.

 By clicking here, you can discover Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan.

 How Tall Was Genghis Khan And Other Facts